cbim/coachesdvhackathon/cards/needhelp.md

 in Spanish and English, with access to more than 170 languages through interpreter services.
 The hotline provides crisis intervention, safety planning, information, and referrals to agencies in all 50 states, Puerto Rico, and the U.S. Virgin Islands.

 <strong>
-Rape, Abuse & Incest National Network (RAINN) Hotline 1-800-656-HOPE (4673)
+Rape, Abuse &amp; Incest National Network (RAINN) Hotline 1-800-656-HOPE (4673)
 [www.rainn.org](www.rainn.org)
 </strong>